foxmask/yeoboseyo/README.md

 - RSS Feeds
 - Mastodon

-So today, you can read RSS Feeds and this will create notes in Joplin automatically in the folder you define in the settings Or also post "toot" to your mastodon account
+So today, you can read RSS Feeds and this will:
+* create notes in Joplin automatically in the folder you defined in the form
+* post "toot" to your mastodon account

 ## Installation